apache/beam/website/www/site/content/en/blog/beam-yaml-proto.md

 limitations under the License.
 -->

+# Efficient Streaming Data Processing with Beam YAML and Protobuf

 As streaming data processing grows, so do its maintenance, complexity, and costs.
 This post explains how to efficiently scale pipelines by using [Protobuf](https://protobuf.dev/), which ensures that pipelines are reusable and quick to deploy.
 The goal is to keep this process simple